 A troubled girl (Emanuel) becomes preoccupied with her mysterious new neighbor (Linda), who bears a striking resemblance to her dead mother.
 In offering to baby-sit Linda's newborn, Emanuel unwittingly enters a fragile, fictional world, of which she becomes the gatekeeper.
 Written by

-Winner of Juried Best Acting Ensemble: Feature in the 2013 Ashland Independent Film Festival.
+Debuted at the 2013 Sundance Film Festival.
 See more »

 When Linda gives Emanuel a blouse to wear on her date, she tells her that she wore this on her first date with Chloe's father, although the price tag appears clearly as she holds the blouse.
 See more »